lib314a/SWOWZH/README.md

       - SHAN: Shan-Shaan dialects from Shaanxi and Shanxi; HAKKA in Hakka;
       - SOUTHW: Southwestern dialects from most of Yunguichuan, Hubei, and Hunan;
       - WU: Wu dialects from Jiangxi and eastern Anhui, most of Zhejiang and Shanghai;
-      - NORTH: Northwestern dialects from Yinchuan, Lanzhou, and Xining.
+      - NORTHW: Northwestern dialects from Yinchuan, Lanzhou, and Xining.
       - HAKKA: Hakka dialect speaking in Hakka.
     - Tags in the SWOW platform:
       - PUTON: Which is the same as NAODAO;